asiakay/asiakay/README.md

 ##### 👩🏿‍💻 In 2020, I attended a nine-week software engineering bootcamp to learn software engineering. #####
-As a result of learning remotely through zoom and studying with classmates in the bootcamp, I learned:
+Through zoom instruction, we learned:
-  - how to access the command line interface, or CLI (on a mac? `ctrl` + scroll down to services dropdown and select `new terminal at folder`)
+  - how to access the command line interface, or CLI
   - how to install software at the CLI
   - how to create a GitHub account
+  - how to make sense of data types, arrays, lists, methods, factory design pattern, encapsualtion, MVC architecture to build browser applications in C#.
-  - how to design CRUD (create, read, update, and delete) applications in a console and web interface
+  - how to design ASP.NET MVC applications and Web CRUD (create, read, update, and delete) o in a console and web interface

 After creating the GitHub account, we learned about GitHub functions and basic Git commands including:
-  - how to make sure that Git tracks your contributions to the main repository // `git config`
+  - how to make sure that Git tracks your contributions to the main repository
-  - how to initialize a local repository to define the starting point for recording changes to the code // `git init`
+  - how to initialize a local repository to define the starting point for recording changes to the code
-  - how to fork and clone/copy repositories, or archives of code // `git clone`
+  - how to fork and clone/copy repositories, or archives of code
-  - how to add new and/or changed files to the staging area  // `git add`
+  - how to add new and/or changed files to the staging area
-  - how to save the changes in the local repository after files have been added to the staging area // `git commit -m "description of your changes"`
+  - how to save the changes in the local repository after files have been added to the staging area
-  - how to send the saved local changes to the main branch of a repository // `git push origin master`
+  - how to send the saved local changes to the main branch of a repository
-  - how to check which files were saved to the staging area and which files were not // `git status`
+  - how to check which files were saved to the staging area and which files were not
-  - how to view, add, and delete remote connections to and from other remote repositories // `git remote` + [commands](https://www.atlassian.com/git/tutorials/syncing#git-remote)
+  - how to view, add, and delete remote connections to and from other remote repositories
-  - how to do CRUD operations on branches // `git branch` + [commands](https://www.atlassian.com/git/tutorials/using-branches)
+  - how to do CRUD operations on branches
-  - how to capture changes from a remote server and merge the changes to the local repository directory // `git pull`, `git merge`
+  - how to capture changes from a remote server and merge the changes to the local repository directory
-  - how to view any conflicts from merging version histories across local repositories, compare them and preview before committing // `git diff`
+  - how to view any conflicts from merging version histories across local repositories, compare them and preview before committing
-  - how to locally start from scratch by fetching the most recent history from the server's remote repository. // `git fetch origin`
+  - how to locally start from scratch by fetching the most recent history from the server's remote repository